sts10/sts10.github.io/_posts/2018-01-05-switching-to-linux.markdown

 ## MacBook Alternatives

-Out into the non-Apple wilderness, I slowly began to do some research.
+If not a Macbook, then what?
+I slowly began to do some research.

-I started a list of requirements: For hardware, I wrote that I wanted at least 8GB of RAM, 3 USB ports, 13" screen at least, and decent battery life.
+I started a list of requirements: For hardware, I wrote that I wanted at least 16 GB of RAM, 3 USB ports, 13" screen at least, and decent battery life.
 But what about operating system and software?

 First off, let's get this out of the way early: I did not want to switch to Windows.
 One of my initial motivations to leave Apple was to use more free and open source software, which Microsoft is very far from.
 But on top of that, Windows 10 is apparently a bit of privacy nightmare and collects a lot of private information (see: ["Even when told not to, Windows 10 just can't stop talking to Microsoft"](https://arstechnica.com/information-technology/2015/08/even-when-told-not-to-windows-10-just-cant-stop-talking-to-microsoft/) and ["Windows 10 Reserves The Right To Block Pirated Games And 'Unauthorized' Hardware"](https://www.techdirt.com/articles/20150820/06171332012/windows-10-reserves-right-to-block-pirated-games-unauthorized-hardware.shtml)), though [there are apparently some steps you can take to protect yourself](https://arstechnica.com/information-technology/2015/08/windows-10-doesnt-offer-much-privacy-by-default-heres-how-to-fix-it/).